 When taken in small, responsible doses, its effects last roughly 5 hours.
 This window will fluctuate depending on how the drug has been taken.
 If injected directly into the bloodstream, the body will work hard to process it as quickly as possible.
 The effects, therefore, won’t last as long.
 This is why IV patients are granted access to on-demand doses.

 When it comes to intravenous doses, the onset of action takes place within 5 minutes.
 The peak effect duration is around 10-20 minutes.

 With other forms (oral, suppository, etc.), the onset of action takes place within 15-30 minutes.
 The peak duration is between 30 and 60 minutes.

 Some patients may be prescribed extended-release tablets that prolong the drug’s effects.
 These pills can take up to 6 hours to take full effect.
 The peak duration will last roughly 9 hours.

 Even when used safely and responsibly, hydromorphone can have a range of side effects.
-Some of the more adverse side effects include:
+According to Everyday Health, the most common of these side effects may include:

 In rare cases, patients may experience a severe allergic reaction to Dilaudid.
 Symptoms of an allergic reaction may range from intense flushing of the skin to a severe rash or case of hives.
 The patient will also get nauseous.
 They may vomit or have diarrhea.
 These are signs that the body is expelling the toxic chemical.